It is a rare entity most often encountered in young adults. It is a known entity peri- and postpartum 3.

 - non-specific chest pain

 - subfebrile temperature

-Interestingly, possible signs on clinical examination contain Hamman sign, a pulse-synchronous rasping sound which is believed to be caused by pneumopericardium.
+Interestingly, possible signs on clinical examination include the Hamman sign, a pulse-synchronous rasping sound which is believed to be caused by pneumopericardium.

-Most commonly idiopathic (i.e. cryptogenic) nature.
-Pathomechanism is barotrauma (see main article: Macklin effect).
-This accounts for the association of asthma and the peripartum period causing increased intrathoracic pressures.
+Most commonly idiopathic (i.e. cryptogenic) in nature.
+The pathomechanism is barotrauma (see main article: Macklin effect).
+This is accounted for by the increased intrathoracic pressure associated with asthma and the peripartum period.

 History and etymology